leonhards/jquery-simple-skillbar/readme.md

 - Supports pixel (`px`) and percentage (`%`) widths for flexible design.
 - Animations work smoothly with modern browsers.

+## 🌐 Contributions

+This project is open to the community!
+Feel free to:
+- ⭐ Star the repository if you find it useful.
+- 🐛 Report issues or suggest features via GitHub Issues.
+- 🛠️ Submit pull requests for enhancements or bug fixes.

 ## 📜 License

 This project is licensed under the **MIT License**.